kragniz/cookiecutter-pypackage-minimal/README.md

 ### README

 * **README should use reStructuredText format**
-  This is the format used by most Python tools, and is expected by setuptools
+  This is the format used by most Python tools, is expected by [setuptools](http://pythonhosted.org/setuptools/), and can be used by [Sphinx](http://sphinx-doc.org/).
 * **As few README files as possible**
   Additional README files (AUTHORS, CHANGELOG, etc) should be left to the user to create when necessary.